 This article is part of the Psychology section.

-Why is it that in western societies we are so desperately looking for “hero” figures to adulate: pop and film stars, sporting champions, tough-guy winners, business captains, virtuoso surgeons, gods and religious gurus, charismatic leaders etc ??
-It is as though the greatest achievements were always necessarily the accomplishment of individuals.
-This is really quite an unhealthy concept, and it’s a shame for our personal and collective wellbeing, because while we are all aspiring to our own glorious narcissistic triumphs, we are missing out on the more realistic, more lasting, but less intense pleasures of cooperation, of working together.
-And even when someone does succeed in their highest individualistic aspirations, unfortunately, being a star often tends to be a short-lived and lonely experience followed by a rapid (and painful) fall from grace..
-The stress of maintaining outstanding individual performance and receiving huge amounts of personal attention (and scrutiny) is so often associated with substance abuse, anxiety, depression …….. the list of human wrecks that were once bright-shining stars is endless.
+Why is it that in western societies we are so desperately looking for “hero” figures to adulate: pop and film stars, sporting champions, tough-guy winners, business captains, virtuoso surgeons, gods, religious gurus, charismatic leaders etc ??
+It seems that the achievements that we most admire tend to be those that are accomplished by individuals.
+This is really quite an unhealthy tendency, and it’s a shame for our personal and collective well-being because while we are all aspiring to our own glorious narcissistic triumphs, we are missing out on the more realistic, more lasting, but less intense pleasures of cooperation and of working together.
+And even when someone does succeed in their highest individualistic aspirations, unfortunately, being a star often tends to be a short-lived and lonely experience followed by a rapid (and painful) fall from grace.
+The stress of maintaining outstanding individual performance and receiving huge amounts of personal attention (and scrutiny) is so often associated with substance abuse, anxiety, depression etc. The list of human wrecks that were once bright-shining stars is endless.

-A concertmaster of the Vienna Philarmonic came to conduct our orchestra.
-After rehearsals he just wanted to play quartets, saying that playing chamber music was both more useful and more fun than practicing!
-Is it surprising then that his music making was relaxed, spontaneous, communicative, generous and playful?
+A concertmaster of the Vienna Philarmonic once came to conduct our orchestra.
+After rehearsals he only wanted to play quartets, saying that playing chamber music was both more useful and more fun than practicing!
+Is it surprising then that his music-making (and overall personality) was relaxed, spontaneous, communicative, generous, and playful?

 I recently heard Pinchas Zuckermann play a very expressive, communicative recital and was reminded of something he said many years ago: “everything that I have learned, I have learned from playing chamber music”.

-That doesn’t mean don’t practice your concertos, it just means that getting out and playing chamber music (or doing any other enjoyable cooperative activity) is a very useful humanizing therapy and a good investment for long term happiness, musical and otherwise !
+That doesn’t mean we shouldn’t practice our concertos, it just means that getting out and playing chamber music (or doing any other enjoyable cooperative activity) is a very useful humanising therapy, and a good investment for long-term happiness, musical and otherwise !